 Balanced Is Better

 The first step in finding a dog or cat food that has a balance of protein and other healthy ingredients involves looking at your pet's age and lifestyle.
 At certain points in a pet's life, he may need more or less protein, but he always needs about fifty key nutrients.
-Many times one ingredient can have several nutrients; The danger comes when pet owners mistakenly go with a high protein food that doesn't deliver the other nutrients that cats and dogs require.
+Many times one ingredient can have several nutrients; The danger comes when pet owners mistakenly go with a high protein food that doesn't provide the balance of nutrients that cats and dogs require.

 Protein is the building block of all cellular material.
 Various pet food ingredients can deliver this nutrient.
 Cats and dogs can digest protein from more than just meat.
-Eggs, whole grain corn, corn gluten, whole grain wheat, and whole grain sorghum are all non-meat ingredients that have protein.
-The dangers of a high protein cat food (or high protein dog food) include missing other key nutrients that promote functions like healthy joints, tissues, and metabolism.
-Pet foods that contain ingredients like corn gluten meal, whole grain corn, and wheat deliver protein while also giving your pet amino acids.
-Since amino acids serve as a building block for proteins, having these various ingredients with multiple nutritional values is a win-win for you and your pet when it comes to food choices.
+Eggs, peas, whole grain oats, whole grain corn, corn gluten, whole grain wheat, and whole grain sorghum are all non-meat ingredients that have protein.
+The dangers of a high protein cat food (or high protein dog food) may include too much or too little of other key nutrients that promote functions like healthy joints, tissues, and metabolism.
+Pet foods that complement meats with other protein containing ingredients like corn gluten meal, whole grain corn, and wheat give your pet essential amino acids.
+Since amino acids serve as a building block for body proteins, like muscles, having high-quality protein sources is a win-win for you and your pet when it comes to food choices.

 Think about the old food pyramid, or portion control plates for humans.
-While the nutritional requirements of dogs and cats are different than humans, they like us, rely on a proper balance of various nutrients to ensure they are getting everything they need to grow up strong, happy and healthy.
+While the nutritional requirements of dogs and cats are different than humans, they like us, rely on a proper balance of various nutrients to ensure they are getting everything they need to be, happy and healthy.

 Too Much of a Good Thing